Compare (0)

 Third Year:

 During the third year, students begin their clinical rotations.
-They work alongside experienced physicians in a variety of specialties, including internal medicine, surgery, pediatrics, obstetrics and gynecology, psychiatry, and neurology.
+They work alongside experienced physicians in a variety of specialties.
+These include internal medicine, surgery, pediatrics, obstetrics and gynecology, psychiatry, and neurology.
 This year provides students with the opportunity to apply their knowledge and skills in real-world clinical settings.

 Fourth Year: